 Arti is a member of the Percussion Arts Society, the National Association of Music Merchants, and The Recording Academy.

-Arti continues to perform and record throughout the region, is the percussion instructor at Greens Farms Academy and accepts students for private drum set consultations.
+Arti continues to perform and record throughout the region, is the percussion instructor at Greens Farms Academy and Adjunct Professor of Music at Gateway Community College, and accepts students for private drum set consultations.